-I am a keen mobile DX'er and in my car I use the brilliant Kenwood TS 480HX 200w radio with a variety of antennae including the Watson Multiranger 200 and the MFJ 1979 Telescopic whip for 20-6m and the Diamond HF 40FX for 40m.
+I am a keen mobile DX'er and in my car I use the brilliant Kenwood TS 480HX 200w radio with various HF antennae including the Watson Multiranger 200 multiband vertical, Diamond HF40FX monobander for 40m or the MFJ 1979 Telescopic whip with Wolf River Silver Bullet Mini coil which works great on all bands.

 I am very fortunate to live near the coast and this is the location I use the majority of the time when I am DX'ing from the car.
 Depending on the tides I can often get very close to the salt water which provides an extra few db of gain for free and a fantastic low angle of take off for long haul DX.

 I live in Sligo which is located on the north west coast of Ireland in a beautiful but rugged part of the world.
 Sligo is a coastal town at the mouth of a long valley surrounded by high mountains and gentle hills.
 The surrounding countryside is dotted with lakes and rivers and the coastline boasts some of the most beautiful sandy beaches in western Europe (if only we had the weather hi hi ).